Check out our available scholarships

 A scholarship award is available for UK/GB/Ireland and EU students, the latter living in the UK or in Ireland (determined by fee paying status), who have applied to the MA in Conflict Transformation and Social Justice commencing September 2018 at Queen’s University Belfast.
 The Scholarship is funded through a pecuniary legacy gift from Chris Browne, the sister of Ann Browne.

 Ann Browne graduated from Queen’s University in the early 1970s with a BA degree in Spanish.
 This fund is to commemorate the life and work of Ann Browne.

 The Ann Browne scholarship will cover tuition fees for one applicant for full-time study on the MA in Conflict Transformation and Social Justice, for September 2018 entry.
 A formal application process will be held for this scholarship, the deadline for applications is noon, 17 July 2018.

-Further information will appear on this page in due course.
 If you have any queries regarding the Scholarship or application process please contact Dr Ulrike M. Vieten.

 ANN BROWNE, was born October 18, 1949 in Strabane, Northern Ireland, and died of cancer on January 29, 2000.

 She read Spanish at Queen’s University Belfast and took an MA at London’s Institute of Latin American Studies, before visiting Latin America in the 1970s.
 She was inspired by Latin American Literature and the Northern Ireland civil rights movements.
 She fought for the rights of Latin American miners, was a Trade Unionist, and supported Chilean refugees.
 She moved to Brussels, where she died in 2000.

 To honour her memory and spirit the Browne family set up the MA scholarship, granted annually to an outstanding applicant of the GRI Masters Programme.